adeeweller/adeeweller.github.io/_pages/home.md

     excerpt: " **Welcome!** <br /> <br /> I am a Ph.D. candidate in the [Department of Political Science](http://polisci.emory.edu/home/index.html) at [Emory University](https://www.emory.edu/home/index.html). <br />  <br />

-    My research delves into the intricate dynamics between violent economic groups -- such as organized crime, armed corporations, and mercenary groups -- and state actors.
-I investigate the far-reaching and unexpected consequences of their collusion.
-My dissertation examines how institutional change shapes violent groups' relationship to the state, the internal processes by which they make decisions, and the consequences of collusion on democratic accountability.
+    My broad research interests lies in the intersection of criminal violence and statebuilding.
+Criminal actors have long been understudied, yet they remain one of the most pressing security concerns for contemporary and historical states.
+Criminal groups can undermine and shape the efficacy and behavior of state institutions, while also being shaped by them in turn, with significant implications for human security and safety.
+I develop novel theoretical and employ an array of innovative empirical approaches to measure and understand these complex dynamics.

     <br /> <br />

+    My dissertation examines how criminal groups shape how institutions function and how they are impacted by institutional change.
+My first paper examines how local institutional change in Mexico effects criminal engagements in elections and democratic processes.
+My second paper examines how criminal violence and elite alignment in eighteenth century India influenced uneven colonial rule under the English East India Company.
+Finally, my third paper uses a survey experiment to examine how exposure to criminal violence changes voters' preferences for aggressive policing policies.

+     <br /> <br />

     I have regional experise in Mexico, as well as in Northern Ireland (historical) and Northeastern India (historical).
+I adopt a multi-method empirical approach that includes the training and use of deep-learning models (Computer Vision and Natural Language Processing), as well as design-based casual inference and qualitative process tracing.

      <br /> <br />

-    In my other projects, I examine why states collaborate with certain pro-government militia groups and formalize their influence on electoral outcomes.
-Methodologically, I adopt a multi-method approach, including deep-learning models (Computer Vision and Natural Language Processing), design-based casual inference, and qualitative analyses. <br /> <br />
+    In other current projects, I examine why states collaborate with certain pro-government militia groups and I formalize the influence of criminal groups on electoral outcomes.
+I also examine the effect of natural resource shocks on local infrastructure and illicit economies in Mozambique. <br /> <br />

     Prior to joining Emory University, I received my B.A. in [Political Science](https://politicalscience.unca.edu/) from the [University of North Carolina Asheville](https://www.unca.edu/) in 2020, where I was awarded the [2020 Big South Christenberry Award](https://uncabulldogs.com/news/2020/5/20/womens-swimming-diving-adee-weller-receives-2020-big-south-christenberry-award.aspx) and was nominated for [NCAA Woman of the Year](https://www.ncaa.org/news/2020/7/14/ncaa-schools-announce-nominees-for-2020-ncaa-woman-of-the-year.aspx)."